| Схемы > Аудио > Обновленный 60-100W усилитель мощности

 C1 and R1 may be omitted in most cases, and if you cannot get a mains rated

 capacitor I suggest that you don't install these components.
+The supply voltage can be expected to be higher

 than that quoted at no load, and less at full load.
 This is entirely normal, and